 To get the leave-on skin-boosters started, the seventh step is your essence or serum.
 “This should be treated as your treatment step since essences, serums, and ampoules are highly concentrated formulas with actives that help target specific concerns,” Lee explains.
 This is where you can do everything from tackle acne to fight dryness.
 A blemish-treating, hyaluronic acid-infused option that Lee recommends is Leegeehaam’s Grow Tea Tree 95 Essence ($34), or the Grow Hyal B5 Ampoule ($33) for dehydrated complexions.

 Of course, after all of this skin-nourishing work, it’s essential to lock it all in.
 “The moisturizer step is the last step of hydration and acts to lock-in all of the previous steps,” says Chang.
 She notes that you should choose one based on your skin type—so look for a non-occlusive option if you’re acne-prone, or a richer creams for drier skin.
+Ingredients like ceramides and hyaluronic acid are known for their hydrating properties, so be sure to look for those on the label, too.
 Opt for a gel-based moisturizer such as the Belif The True Cream Aqua Bomb ($38) as an oil-free choice for combination or oily skin, and the Innisfree Youth Enriched Cream with Orchid ($30) to deeply moisturize and firm the complexion without leaving skin greasy.

 To deliver even more of a hydrated glow, it’s all about oils.
 “Face oils are the extra credit of K-beauty and are used for an extra dose of deep nourishment after the moisturizing step,” says Lee.
 “It’s perfect to add into your routine in the evening or to even add a drop to your daily moisturizer for an extra boost of radiance.”
 We like applying a few drops of the Julep Boost Your Radiance Reparative Rosehip Seed Facial Oil ($36) to fingertips and massaging it in each night.